Simon Tedeschi: Discography

-Awards
+Awards and honours

 Tedeschi was awarded the ABC Young Performer of the Year in 1998, performing the Ginastera Piano Concerto no. 1 with the Melbourne Symphony Orchestra under the baton of Jun Märkl.

-He was also the winner of the top prize in the keyboard section of the Royal Over-Seas League Music Competition in London (2002).
+He was the winner of the top prize in the keyboard section of the Royal Over-Seas League Music Competition in London (2002).

-In January 2001 Tedeschi was awarded a Centenary of Federation Medal by the then Prime Minister of Australia John Howard with a citation, "For service as a Young Australian of the Year Finalist."
+In January 2001 Tedeschi was awarded a Centenary of Federation Medal with a citation, "For service as a Young Australian of the Year Finalist."

+In the 2026 King's Birthday Honours List, Tedeschi was made a Member of the Order of Australia (AM) for significant services to music as a concert pianist.

 ARIA Music Awards

 The ARIA Music Awards is an annual awards ceremony that recognises excellence, innovation, and achievement across all genres of Australian music.
 They commenced in 1987.